datafeedr/datafeedr-comparison-sets/readme.txt

 3. This is the configuration page of the Datafeedr Comparison Sets plugin.

 == Changelog ==

+= 0.9.58 - 2022/03/14 =
+* Added option to disable using Amazon data in Comparison Set product search.
+Useful if Comparison Sets are returning inaccurate results.
+* Added return values for some functions.
+* Updated `require_once` statements.
+* Added `DFRCS_PLUGIN_FILE` constant.
+* Updated `WC tested up to` to 6.3.

 = 0.9.57 - 2022/03/02 =
 * Added a minimum WordPress version check to the `register_activation_hook`